Part 1: Learning efficiently

 Follow up and keep them informed.
 Don’t let it go by the wayside.

-DO THIS NOW 1.
-Pick up that book you bought and read 2.
-Open usepanda.com and read at least one article a day
+- Open usepanda.com and read at least one article a day

 - Pmarca Blog Archive (My absolute favorite reading to get into the tech industry mindset.
 A must read for anyone interested in Silicon Valley startup culture.)